ConsumerDataStandardsAustralia/standards/slate/source/includes/obsolete/get-transaction-detail-v1.html.md

 toc_footers:
   - <a href='../../index.html'>Consumer Data Standards</a>

+includes:
+  - footer

 search: false
 ---

 # Get Transaction Detail V1
-This page documents the obsolete version 1 of the Get Transaction Detail end point.
+This page documents the obsolete version 1 of the Get Transaction Detail endpoint.

+Data Holders can retire this version after **November 10th 2025**.
+Data Recipients must update to newer versions prior to this date.

 ## Get Transaction Detail